kahlow/YTC-Dev-PreCourse/variables/variables.md

 This program prints out the value of ‘c’.
 Just like in Algebra, ‘a’, ‘b’ and ‘c’ are your variables.

 Wasn't that easy?
 Let's mix it up a bit.
-I'm going to you show you that same program but make it a little longer and more complicated.
+I'm going to you show you that same program but it is a little longer and more complicated.
 Don't worry, you'll be able to figure it out.

 Let's start with the original program and then kick it up a notch.